Philippe NAFFAH – April 04, 2023

 Nowadays, it’s accepted that while the hypercasual genre is still thriving and a major force in the mobile gaming industry, it is slowly morphing into a more broad genre / business model with more engaging games.

-But how did they manage this successful twist to more casual games, and why is Idle Bank still up there with the best such a long time after its launch?
+But how did we manage this successful twist to more casual games, and why is Idle Bank still up there with the best such a long time after its launch?

 At the time, TapNation and Double Fun wanted to focus on non-existing concepts.
 The idea came up during a gamestorming session and follows the premise that a banking game would be broad enough to be played by a wide range of people around the world.